bcli4d/jupyter_DeepPATH/README.md

 * _DeepPATH; Normal, LUAD, LUSC classification; transfer learning.ipynb_ uses transfer learning with TCGA_LUAD and TCGA_LUSC "frozen tissue" slides to classify for normal, LUAD, and LUSC.

-* _DeepPATH; Mutation classification; fully trained; non-silent mutations.ipynb_ is intended to TCGA_LUAD frozen tissue images for 0 or more of 10 possible mutations.
+* _DeepPATH; Mutation classification; fully trained; non-silent mutations.ipynb_ is intended to classify mutations ofTCGA_LUAD frozen tissue images.
 It is currently a work in progress.

 Additional notebooks can be ignored at this time.
 The notebooks are supported by a few scripts to aid running DeepPATH in jupyter.